 The manner of Jesus’ interaction with these women is often noted.
 Jesus treats Mary as a student, sitting at his feet, learning of God’s ways.
 Commentators regularly focus on this feature, as a significant action by Mary, affirmed by Jesus.
 Women can rightly be regarded as disciples.
 The traditional of twelve men as the closest followers of Jesus, probably shaped by the idea that the 12 men correlated with the 12 tribes of Israel, is another tradition that depends on reading the Gospels in a particular way.

 A significant characteristic of Luke’s story of Jesus is the emphasis he places upon women within the story.
 Feminist scholars have noted the prominence accorded to women as followers of Jesus as well as in the ongoing Jesus movement.
-Here is a short study that Elizabeth and I wrote on this theme, which might be helpful in preparing for this coming Sunday.
+Here is a short study that Elizabeth and I wrote on this theme (expanded in recent times with additional questions and references), which might be helpful in preparing for this coming Sunday.

 An older saying stated: “What conduct is such that transgresses Jewish custom?
 If a woman goes out with her hair unbound, or spins in the street, or speaks with any man.”
 (Mishnah, Ketuboth 6.6)